Key Takeaways

 Nice-to-have features for scaling your business operations.

-Nice-to-Have Feature When It’s Worth Paying For What to Look For
+| Nice-to-Have Feature | When It’s Worth Paying For | What to Look For |

-Photo clock-ins Useful when you need visual proof of job site presence, especially for remote crews or high-dispute jobs.
-Optional photo requirement, fast capture, stored with time punches
+| Photo clock-ins | Useful when you need visual proof of job site presence, especially for remote crews or high-dispute jobs. | An optional fast-capture photo requirement that may be stored with time punches |

-Facial recognition Helpful for high-turnover teams or large crews where identity issues create payroll problems.
-Quick scan, low error rate, works on mobile devices
+| Facial recognition | Helpful for high-turnover teams or large crews where identity issues create payroll problems. | Quick scan, low error rate, and works on mobile devices |

-Mileage tracking Valuable for service contractors who travel constantly between customer locations.
-Easy mileage logging, job-based mileage records, exportable reports
+| Mileage tracking | Valuable for service tradespeople who travel constantly between customer locations. | Easy mileage logging, job-based mileage records, and exportable reports |

-Equipment and asset tracking Useful if you manage expensive tools or equipment across multiple crews and job sites.
-Check-in/check-out tracking, assignment history, location notes
+| Equipment and asset tracking | Useful if you manage expensive tools or equipment across multiple crews and job sites. | Check-in/-out tracking, assignment history, location notes |

-Advanced job costing dashboards Best for larger contractors who need deeper labor analysis across multiple projects.
-Labor cost breakdown by job, crew comparison reports, project-level summaries
+| Advanced job costing dashboards | Best for larger companies that need deeper labor analysis across multiple projects. | Labor cost breakdown by job, crew comparison reports, and project-level summaries |

 If your time tracking software includes one or two of these features, it can improve accountability and job visibility.
-But for most contractors, the goal is still the same: keep the system simple enough that crews actually use it, while giving the office clean data that does not require cleanup every week.
+But, for most contractors, the goal is still the same: keep the system simple enough that crews actually use it while giving the office clean data that does not require cleanup every week.

-Step-by-Step Process to Choose the Right Tool
+A Step-by-Step Process to Help You Choose the Right Tool

 This is the step-by-step process we recommend.
 It helps you narrow down your options quickly, avoid wasting time on the wrong demos, and test the software in a way that gives you a real answer before you roll it out company-wide.